IVAS-TECH/SMT-Stencils/src/README.md

 run: [npm run test-server] to run all server tests and see coverage results for tested files

+## testing Client only

+run: [npm run test-client] to run all client tests and see coverage results for tested files

 # deploying at Google Cloud App Engine

 install: [gcloud]